As an Amazon Associate I earn from qualifying purchases.

 - Use a regular warm water cycle and a detergent that rinses clean.

-- I used powder Tide or Norwex powder laundry soap.
-Here is a link to the Norwex Laundry Soap.
+- I used powder Tide (Original) laundry soap.

 - Dry diapers in the dryer on low heat or hang dry.